MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

-The 5-minute interval that, on average, contains the maximum number of steps
+Let's fing out at which 5-min interval maximum number of steps was made.

 ```r